A Riemannian Take on Distance Fields and Geodesic Flows in Robotics: Experiments

 \subsubsection{Constrained motion}

-In this setup, the robot’s end-effector is restricted to moving within a specified plane, maintaining an orthogonal orientation.
-The plane is parallel to the horizontal plane at $x=0.3$, with the vertical axis of the end-effector aligned consistently throughout the motion.
-To achieve energy-efficient movement, our NES policy is designed to operate within the nullspace of the primary task.
-The Jacobian of the constraint function occupies a subspace within the full Jacobian matrix of the robot, allowing NES to optimize energy usage without disrupting the primary task requirements.
+In this setup, the robot’s end-effector is restricted to moving within a specified plane while maintaining an orthogonal orientation.
+The constraint requires the end-effector to remain in a plane parallel to the horizontal plane at $x=0.3$, with the vertical axis of the end-effector aligned consistently throughout the motion.
+To achieve energy-efficient movement, our NES policy is designed to operate within the null-space of the primary task.
+The Jacobian associated with this constraint defines a subspace of the robot’s full Jacobian, allowing NES to optimize energy usage without violating the primary task requirements.